micheldebree/cv/README.md

 > Keywords: .NET, SAML2, DigiD, C#, ASP.NET MVC, SOAP-WS, HL7v3.

-### Customer portal for the National Electronic Patient Dossier (Prototype)
+### Customer portal for the National Electronic Patient Dossier

-__2009__ @ __Nictiz__ _(semi-government)_
+__2009-2010__ @ __CIBG__ _(government)_

-Software architecture, development, business requirement consultancy for a proof-of-concept for the customer portal of the National Electronic Patient Dossier (EPD).
-Built as a working prototype.
+Integration, development, architecture consultancy and business requirements consultancy for the customer portal of the National Electronic Patient Dossier (EPD).
+Because of the sensitivity of medical information, the demands for availability, reliability and security are very high.
+This concerns the online channel where civilians authenticate with their national electronic id (DigiD) and have immediate access to the information stored about them in de National Electronic Patient Dossier.

-> Keywords: Java, Spring, SOAP-WS, XML, CXF, JAXB, SAML2, HL7, Velocity, FOP.
+> Keywords: .NET, SAML2, DigiD, C#, ASP.NET MVC, SOAP-WS, HL7v3.

 ### Internal scheduling application